 In a move that could prompt owners of these properties to build on them — and in the process generate revenue for purposes including homeless services — Oakland City Council Member Rebecca Kaplan has proposed imposing a tax on vacant properties.
 As Kaplan told the East Bay Times, “vacant properties add to the blight to our neighborhoods, attract illegal dumping, and deprive our community of the opportunity to have those vacant properties be used to house people and provide other productive uses.”

 Cities such as Washington, D.C., and Seoul, Korea, have used vacant parcel taxes to help move vacant land into active use and to eliminate blight, and others are considering doing the same.
 Given the need for more of every type of building in Oakland, including but not limited to housing, SPUR supports the concept of this tax — provided it is implemented effectively.
-By that, we mean it should follow :
+By that, we mean it should follow our criteria for good tax policy:

 1) The tax raises sufficient revenue.